moayadeldin/deeptune/README.md

 ### 2.3 Using *DeepTune* for Embeddings Extraction

-After we trained and evaluated our model, now we need to apply embeddings extraction used our fine-tuned model.
+After we trained and evaluated our model, now we need to apply embeddings extraction using our fine-tuned model.
 Whatever you choose to apply embeddings extraction on is the user's/researcher's choice.
-However, as we integrate our framework with [df-analyze](https://github.com/stfxecutables/df-analyze) as we show in the next subsection, we choose to apply that for the test set we evaluated our model on.
+However, as we integrate our framework with [df-analyze](https://github.com/stfxecutables/df-analyze) as we show in the next subsection, we choose to apply that for the holdout test set we evaluated our model on.

 ### Images